solo-io/supergloo/docs/content/guides/multicluster_communication.md

 {{< /tab >}}
 {{< /tabs >}}

-Once you apply this resource to the `mgmt-cluster` cluster, you should occasionally see traffic being routed to the reviews-v3 service, which will produce red-colored stars on the product page.
+Once you apply this resource to `cluster-1`, you should occasionally see traffic being routed to the reviews-v3 service, which will produce red-colored stars on the product page.

 To go into slightly more detail here: The above TrafficPolicy says that: